 The 2017 Western Assembly

-In October 2017, an assembly was held by the Western Metropolitan Partnership, bringing together community members, business, councillors, and mayors to help determine the key priorities for the Western Metropolitan Region.
+On 4 October 2017, 177 community members, business representatives, councillors and mayors came together to help determine the key priorities for the Western Metro Region.
 The outcomes of the Assembly have been used by the Western Partnership to inform advice to government on priorities for Melbourne's Western Region.

 Watch the video to see the 2017 Assembly in action